davidheineman/salsa/README.md

 Our interface is built with [**thresh.tools**](https://thresh.tools/?t=salsa) and is available at [**salsa-eval.com/interface**](https://salsa-eval.com/interface) with our interactive tutorial at [**salsa-eval.com/tutorial**](https://salsa-eval.com/tutorial).
 Our interface configuration is defined in [**interface/salsa.yml**](./interface/salsa.yml).
 The source code for our interactive tutorial is available in [**interface/tutorial**](./interface/tutorial).

 ## SALSA Dataset
 Our dataset 12K edit annotations are available in [**data**](./data), you can use the Thresh library to easily load SALSA data for your project!
+We also include our train/test/validation splits for training LENS-SALSA in `data/lens-salsa-training` and our data before adjucation (for calculating annotator agreement) in `data/non-adjudicated`.

 ```sh
 pip install thresh